divyanshi207/Redis-Caching/README.md

 To store readable JSON:
 This stores objects as JSON in Redis instead of binary bytes.

+## Simple Explaination
-## I implemented Redis caching in a Spring Boot application using Spring Cache.
+I implemented Redis caching in a Spring Boot application using Spring Cache.
 I enabled caching with @EnableCaching and configured Redis through Spring Data Redis.
 For read operations I used @Cacheable, which first checks Redis and only hits the database on a cache miss.
 For create/update operations I used @CachePut so the cache is refreshed with the latest User object, and for delete operations I used @CacheEvict to remove stale entries.
-I configured a TTL of 10 minutes so cached data expires automatically, and I used JSON serialization with GenericJackson2JsonRedisSerializer to store readable data in Redis.”
+I configured a TTL of 10 minutes so cached data expires automatically, and I used JSON serialization to store readable data in Redis.”

 ## API Endpoints